ZupIT/beagle-docs/content/en/home/API/Components/UI/Tabview.md

 ---
 title: Tabview
 weight: 298
-description: Description of the component TabView and its attributes.
-This componente was
+description: You will find here a description of the component TabView and its attributes.
 ---

 ---